Wannier Functions Dually Localized in Space and Energy: Theory

-Since the Bloch orbitals are eigenfunctions, they have a phase freedom in their formulation.
-This leads to a gauge freedom in the construction of the Wannier functions:
+At each $\bk$, Bloch orbitals are defined only up to a global phase $e^{i\theta_{\bk n}}$.
+This yields a gauge freedom when constructing a Wannier functions from a single band, since

-For obtaining localized Wannier functions, a natural choice for this gauge freedom is to choose the phase factors $\theta_n(\bk)$ such that $\ket{\psi_n\pbk}$ is as smooth as possible in its dependence on $\bk$.
-If it is analytic, the resulting Wannier function is exponentially localized \cite{cloizeaux_energy_1964}.
-However, multiple bands may cross one another in the Brillouin zone, yielding $\bk$-points with a set of degenerate Bloch functions.
-Any unitary combination $U\pbk$ of the degenerate bands remains a set of eigenfunctions of the Hamiltonian.
-These freedoms lead to \emph{generalized} Wannier functions, which allows the bands to mix at a fixed \bk-point by an arbitrary unitary operator $U^{\bk}$ \cite{cloizeaux_orthogonal_1963},
+To construct localized WFs, $\theta_i(\bk)$ should be chosen such that $e^{i\theta_i(\bk)} \psi_i(\bk)$ is as smooth as possible; if it is analytic, the resulting Wannier function is exponentially localized \cite{descloizeaux1964a}.
+When Wannier functions are constructed from multiple bands, the gauge freedom expands to include any unitary combination $U^{\bk}$ of the bands at the same $\bk$-point \cite{descloizeaux1963}.
+(These are formally called \emph{generalized} Wannier functions, but we will refer to them as Wannier functions throughout the text.)
+Thus

-We call the set $\{\ket{\phi_n\pbk}\}$ the \emph{transformed} Bloch orbitals.
-Thus, a generalized Wannier function can be comprised of a combination of bands, and the combination may vary across the Brillouin zone.